gagolews/stringx/README.md

 processing in any locale that relies on
 [ICU – International Components for Unicode](https://icu.unicode.org/).

-To learn more about R, check out Marek's recent open-access (free!) textbook [*Deep R Programming*](https://deepr.gagolewski.com/).
+To learn more about R, check out Marek's open-access (free!) textbook [*Deep R Programming*](https://deepr.gagolewski.com/).